 For girls room paint ideas, navy is a great choice for making the rest of the room pop.
-Try a hue like Salty Dog by Sherwin Williams and balance its depth with funky forms and bright accent colors.
+Try a hue like In The Navy by Sherwin-Williams and balance its depth with funky forms and bright accent colors.

 Beige can be blah but it can also be beautiful.
-To ensure your girls room feels like the latter, opt for a warmer hue of beige like Medici Ivory by Sherwin Williams.
-You can take it from boho to minimalist, depending on what decor you prefer.
+To ensure your girls room feels like the latter, opt for a warmer hue of beige like Medici Ivory by Sherwin-Williams.

-Go for something like Green Aqua by Behr and for the rest of the room, focus on bringing the vibes back down to earth by incorporating a wicker chair, pieces of driftwood, or a geometric-patterned rug.
+Go for something like Green Aqua by Behr, and for the rest of the room, focus on bringing the vibes back down to earth by incorporating a wicker chair, pieces of driftwood, or a geometric-patterned rug.

 If you’d like to keep things simple, paint just one wall in your chosen shade of lilac.
-If you want to make a bolder statement, paint all four walls in lilac and layer a decal on the wall behind the crib or bed.
+If you want to make a bolder statement, paint all four walls in lilac and layer a decal on one of the walls.

-Forest green isn’t an inherently girlish color, but it can be super stylish in a girls room, nonetheless.
+Forest green isn’t an stereotypical girlish color, but it can be super stylish in a girls room, nonetheless.
 The super-power of this hue of green is that it’s easy on the eyes and merges well with soft design elements like plush blankets or woven baskets.

 Warm and Cool Colors Tone Guide